Numerical analysis of a nonsmooth quasilinear elliptic control problem: II. Finite element discretization and error estimates: Introduction

 In this paper, our main aim is to derive the convergence analysis and error estimates of the discretization of \eqref{eq:P} under the explicit second-order sufficient optimality conditions established in \cite{ClasonNhuRosch_levelset} (first derived in general form in \cite{ClasonNhuRosch_os2nd}).
 As the coefficient $a$ in the state equation is Lipschitz continuous but not differentiable, there are two major difficulties in deriving the error analysis.
 The first issue arises in studying error estimates of the discretization of the adjoint state equation; the other is the lack of the second-order differentiability of the cost functional.
 We therefore cannot apply an abstract theorem on error estimates shown in \cite{CasasTroltzsch2012} and in \cite{CasasMateosRosch2021}.
 To deal with the first issue, we introduce the function $Z_{y, \hat y}$ defined in \eqref{eq:Z-func} that measures pointwise the difference between the gradients of the superposition mappings of $a$ associated with two distinct states $y$ and $\hat y$.
-This allows us to derive thereafter both an $L^2$- and an $H^1_0$- error estimates for the approximation of the adjoint state equation.
+This allows us to derive thereafter both $L^2$- and an $H^1_0$- error estimates for the approximation of the adjoint state equation.
+Let us emphasize that the solutions to the linearized state equation can only be shown to be in a $W^{1,p}$-space (see \cref{rem:regularity-derivative-S}) and thus we cannot directly employ the standard duality argument based on the Aubin--Nitsche trick; see, e.g. \cite{CasasMateos2002CAM,ReyesDhamo2016,BrennerScott2008}.
+In order to derive $L^2$-error estimates, we will instead introduce an \emph{adjusted} linearized state equation in \eqref{eq:adjusted-deri} below.
+Under the assumption that the jump functional $\Sigma$ defined in \eqref{eq:E-functional} to be finite at the optimal state $\bar y$, we show that the solutions to this adjusted equation belong to a fractional Sobolev space of order greater than $1$.
+We can then apply standard interpolation error estimates to obtain the desired result.
 For handling the second issue, we will exploit an structural assumption on the optimal state and employ an explicit formula of a second-order generalized derivative of the objective functional, formulated in \cite{ClasonNhuRosch_levelset}.
 Based on the second-order sufficient optimality conditions for \eqref{eq:P} from \cite{ClasonNhuRosch_os2nd,ClasonNhuRosch_levelset}, we then prove general error estimates for variational, piecewise constant, and continuous piecewise linear approximations of the optimal control, which generalize those of Theorem 2.14 in \cite{CasasTroltzsch2012} and of of Lemma 5.2 in \cite{CasasMateosRosch2021}, and can be applied for the case where the cost functional $j$ is of class $C^1$ but not necessarily $C^2$; see \cref{thm:error-esti-general}.